Chapter Forty Two - Douglas K. Hooker

 if I could turn an actor into a Gennie.

-Turn an actor into a Gennie...turn my time passing as a Gennie into a Hollywood mega-hit.
+Turn a basic human actor into a Eugenic...turn my time passing as a Gennie into a Hollywood mega-hit.

-Well, this was better than selling artifacts on Smudge, lots better than visiting with my wives.
+Well, this was better than selling artefacts on Smudge, lots better than visiting with my wives.

 I didn't look like a Gennie right now.
 Sure I looked big and buff and sexy but it was Norm big and buff and sexy.